jameizie-it/Setting-Up-osTicket/README.md

   <h2>Step 4: Configure PHP with IIS</h2>
   <p>
     a.
-Open IIS as an administrator and launch PHP Manager.<br>
+Open IIS Manager as an administrator and launch PHP Manager.<br>
     b.
 Register a new PHP version by browsing to php-cgi.exe (located within the PHP installation).<br>
     c.
-Restart IIS.
+Restart IIS within IIS Manager app.
   </p>

   <p>